yianni-ververis/Export-Table-to-Csv/README.md

 It also works on a custom html table generated as a HyperQube from Engine/Mashup Api.

+Works on all major browsers including IE!

 Coming up...

-Make this into a Qlik Sense Extension
+This as a Qlik Sense Extension